Docking and Persistent Operations for a Resident Underwater Vehicle: Methods

 Due to the complexity of the acoustic water column at depth, the USBL system does not provide reliable depth measurements.
 However, since the depths of both the ROV and docking station are known, their vertical separation is directly calculated and incorporated into an EKF for waypoint estimation.

 The ROV initially travels at the surface to a location approximately above the docking station.
 The upward-facing USBL modem, positioned at a depth of 90\,m, enables acoustic communication within a 100\,m surface diameter.
-Once the ROV receives three valid position fixes within 10 seconds, it begins navigating toward the USBL coordinate centre (with an intentional offset of -1\,m North and 0\,m East).
-Upon entering a defined target sphere around this position, the vehicle initiates its descent while maintaining a stable horizontal position.
+Once the ROV receives three valid position fixes within 10 seconds, it begins navigating toward the USBL coordinate centre (with an intentional offset of -5\,m North and 0\,m East).
+Upon entering a defined target sphere around this position on the surface, the vehicle initiates its descent while maintaining a stable horizontal position.

-The Northward offset ensures that the docking station is expected to appear within the forward-facing field of view of the ROV’s cameras, allowing the vehicle to maintain a fixed heading toward North.
-The descent continues until the ROV either reaches the predefined docking depth or detects an ArUco marker.
-While this implementation prioritises robustness and simplicity, more advanced homing strategies are presented in the work by Waldum et. al. \cite{waldum2025docking}.
+The northward offset ensures that the docking station remains within the forward-facing field of view of the ROV’s cameras, allowing the vehicle to maintain a fixed heading toward north.
+Once the waypoint is reached, the ROV incrementally approaches the origin in steps of 0.5\,m while continuously checking for ArUco detections in the camera frame.
+When more than one tag is detected, the system transitions to docking mode.
+In this work, we limit ourselves to a simple analysis of the resulting behavior; for a more comprehensive explanation and elaborate reasoning, the reader is referred to Waldum et al. \cite{waldum2025docking}.